QEHS-Networking/WireGuard-on-RPi/README.md

-# WireGuard-on-RPi
+# WireGuard on RPi
-WireGuard Lessons on a Raspberry Pi for encryption a Home-based network & Cell Phone based-VPN
+WireGuard Lessons on a Raspberry Pi for encrypting a Home-based network & Cell Phone based-VPN

 **Purpose**: introduction to Cyber Security (Home-based or small networks) using industry-level Linux based encryption for IP Devices within a LAN and device encryptions (VPN-like) for outside a LAN-Router
 - Use a Raspberry Pi to create encryption device for router, interior-host, and exterior-device (Cell Phone) communication (i.e. monitoring cameras using IP Addresses)